cap-js/docs/advanced/odata.md

 ::: tip

-Instead of writing annotations directly with EDM Json syntax, try using [expression-like annotation values](#expression-annotations), which are automatically translated.
+Instead of writing annotations directly with EDM JSON syntax, try using [expression-like annotation values](#expression-annotations), which are automatically translated.
 For the example above you would simply write `@UI.Hidden: (status <> 'visible')`.